-I think you’ll agree with me when I say it’s REALLY hard to find new customers / leads that that aren’t over-saturated.
+I think you’ll agree with me when I say it’s REALLY hard to find new call leads without burning a ton of money in the process.

 Or is it?

-Well, it turns out there are some methods available that can dramatically increase your revenue and lower your stress….
+Well, it turns out there are some methods available that can dramatically increase your revenue and improve your lead quality….

 In today’s post and videos I’m going to show you exactly what these methods are and how you can easily start running them yourself.

 Pay per call is a form of performance marketing that allows marketers to generate quality calls on an advertiser’s behalf.

 This is similar to how performance networks track clicks and conversions but pay per call tracks calls.